needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 Unity will provide documentation on these features when they become available.

 Interaction profiles manifest themselves as device layouts in the Unity [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest/).

+> [!NOTE]
+> If you are developing an OpenXR-based plug-in or package and need to add a feature to support an interaction profile not currently available in the Unity OpenXR package, refer to [Create OpenXR interaction features](xref:openxr-interaction-feature).

 ## Get started